SetProtocol/STIPS/STIPS/STIP-005.md

 8. PerpModule calls *PerpProtocolAdapter.getPositionInfo(setToken)*  to get data from PerpProtocol and returns collateralPositionSize to user
 9. User call *PerpModule.withdraw(setToken, usdcPositionSize)*
 10. PerpModule calls *PerpProtocolAdapter.withdraw(setToken, collateralPositionSize)*
 11. PerpProtocolAdapter encodes call to PerpProtocol withdraw and sends via SetToken
 12. PerpProtocol calls *USDC.transfer(setToken, collateralPositionSize)* to transfer USDC to SetToken
 13. PerpModule updates SetToken’s position units:
-      + *USDC externalPositionUnit = 0*
+      + *USDC externalPositionUnit = ...*
       + *USDC defaultPositionUnit = collateralPositionSize / setToken.totalSupply*

 ### User story: Levering

 ![](../assets/stip-005/perp_userflow_lever.png "")

 A manager has a leveraged ETH SetToken whose target leverage ratio is 2.0 but whose effective leverage ratio has fallen to 1.8 as the price of ETH rises.
 They want to rebalance it to the target ratio.

 To lever up, we buy vETH, increasing our debt balance.
 Slippage is reflected in the new vETH balance and specific protocol implementations may realize funding as PnL

 1. Manager:
-    + calls *PerpModule.getPriceBasedInfo(setToken)* to fetch a spot price for vETH and current leverage ratio from the PerpProtocol via a PerpProtocolAdapter contract
+    + calls *PerpModule.getSpotPrice(setToken, vETH)* to fetch a spot price from the PerpProtocol via a PerpProtocolAdapter contract
-    + calls *PerpModule.getPositionInfo(setToken)* to fetch position, debt and collateral balances from PerpProtocol via PerpProtocolAdapter contract.
+    + calls *PerpModule.getPositionInfo(setToken)* to fetch position balances from PerpProtocol via PerpProtocolAdapter contract.
-    + Manager uses this info to calculate the *quoteUnits* of their rebalance, where *quoteUnits*:
+    + Manager uses this info to calculate the *baseUnits* of their rebalance, where *baseUnits* represents some fraction of the Perp account's *externalPositionUnit*
-    	+ is denominated in the protocol's deposit collateral token
-    	+ represents a fraction of the Perp account's *externalPositionUnit*

-2. Manager calls *PerpModule.lever(setToken, quoteUnits, quoteMinReceiveUnits)*
+2. Manager calls *PerpModule.lever(setToken, baseUnits, quoteReceiveUnits)*

 3. PerpModule:
 	+ calculates: *openPositionAmount = quoteUnits * setToken.totalSupply*
-	+ calculates: *quoteMinReceiveAmount =  quoteMinReceivedUnits * setToken.totalSupply*
+	+ calculates: *quoteReceiveAmount =  quoteReceivedUnits * setToken.totalSupply*
-	+ calculates: *vETHMinReceiveAmount = quoteMinReceivedAmount / vETH price*
+	+ calculates: *vETHMReceiveAmount = quoteReceivedAmount / vETH price*
 	+ calls PerpProtocolAdapter.trade configured with:

 	    ```
 	    baseAsset = vETH
 	    isBaseToQuote = false  // e.g buy vETH with USDC
 	    isExactAmount = true
 	    amount = openPositionAmount
 	    minReceived = vETHMinReceiveAmount
 	    ```

 4. PerpProtocolAdapter:
 	+ formats and validates trade params,
 	+ encodes trade call with slippage check to PerpProtocol to increase vETH position
 	+ sends via SetToken

 ### User story: Delevering